XilongYang/xilong.site/src/001_The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 ### Denormalized form

-When the bits in the exponent area are all 0, the number is under the **denormalized** form.
+When the bits in the exponent area are all 0s, the number is in the **denormalized** form.
 There are only 2 difference between the normalized form and the denormalized form.

 1. The exponent of the number is calculated by the following expression.